MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P5-Gameplay/content.md

 > [info]
 >
-You will not be able to run the game yet since you have not implemented gameOver!
+You will not be able to run the game yet since you have not implemented `gameOver` method!

 ## Adding the gameOver method